 How should I use this medication?

-This medication is used in a nebulizer.
+This medication is for inhalation using a nebulizer.
 Nebulizers make a liquid into an aerosol that you breathe in through your mouth or your mouth and nose into your lungs.
 You will be taught how to use your nebulizer.
 Rinse your mouth with water after use.
-Follow the directions on your prescription label.
 Do not mix this medication with other medications in your nebulizer.
+Take it as directed on the prescription label.
 Do not use more often than directed.

 What if I miss a dose?